NoahWright87/NoahWrightDev/_pages/long-resume.md

 Not to mention they still make me exercise.
 If not for the mandatory PT tests, I guarantee that the COVID lockdown would have put an extra 50 pounds on me.
 Instead it only added 20 which I then had to work back off. 😅

-## Sovereign Sportsman Solutions | May 2021 - Mar 2022
+## Sovereign Sportsman Solutions
+May 2021 - March 2022
+{: .text-right}

 - *Just left, I'll write up my story soon!*

+## CGI
-## CGI | March 2020 - May 2021
+March 2020 - May 2021
+{: .text-right}

-> Ah 2020, a year when <strike>I'd get back to being a normal civilian</strike> the whole world was on fire holy crap what's happening!? 😧
+> 2020, a year when <strike>I'd get back to being a normal civilian</strike> the whole world was on fire holy crap what's happening!? 😧

 Concerned with what Active Duty meant (i.e.: having to uproot my family and move across the country randomly, getting selected to do something other than program), I decided to transfer from Active Duty into the Reserves.
 I got a civilian programming job, and I was all set for an exciting new time in my life.